Ditectrev/Microsoft-Azure-AZ-400-Designing-and-Implementing-Microsoft-DevOps-Solutions-Practice-Tests-Exams-QA/README.md

 - [ ] TFS Integration Platform.
 - [ ] Code Style.

 ### You manage build pipelines and deployment pipelines by using Azure DevOps.
 Your company has a team of 500 developers.
-New members are added continual lo the team You need to automate me management of users and licenses whenever possible.
+New members are added continually to the team.
+You need to automate the management of users and licenses whenever possible.
 Which task must you perform manually?

-- [x] Modifying group memberships.
+- [ ] Modifying group memberships.
-- [ ] Procuring licenses.
+- [x] Procuring licenses.
 - [ ] Adding users.
 - [ ] Assigning entitlements.

+### You are making use of Azure DevOps manage build pipelines, and also deploy pipelines.
+The development team is quite large, and is regularly added to.
+You have been informed that the management of users and licenses must be automated when it can be.
+Which of the following is a task that can't be automated?

+- [ ] Group membership changes.
+- [ ] License assignment.
+- [ ] Assigning entitlements.
+- [x] License procurement.

 ### You are developing an open source solution that uses a GitHub repository.
 You create a new public project in Azure DevOps.
 You plan to use Azure Pipelines for continuous build.
 The solution will use the GitHub Checks API.
 Which authentication type should you use?